All guides

 4Build a buffer of genuine reviews

-The best defense against fake reviews is volume of genuine ones.
-A single fake 1-star review on a profile with 200 legitimate reviews has minimal impact.
-Actively request reviews from satisfied customers — send follow-up emails, add review links to receipts, and make the process as easy as possible.
-Over time, the fake reviews are diluted by the volume of authentic ones.
-This is a long-term strategy but the most effective protection available.
+The best defense against fake reviews is a steady base of genuine ones.
+A single suspicious 1-star review has less impact when surrounded by many legitimate customer experiences.
+Actively request honest reviews from customers — send follow-up emails, add review links to receipts, and make the process as easy as possible.
+Over time, questionable reviews are diluted by the volume of authentic ones.
+This is a long-term strategy but the most sustainable protection available.

 Example response